 - If at any time you feel uncomfortable working with your counsellor or Skype™ therapy I would encourage you to talk to them; remember you are in charge.
 You may find that Skype™ therapy is not for you, if that’s the case, and you are able I would encourage you to try face to face work as you may find this more appropriate for you and any challenges you may still be struggling with.

 - You will need a Skype™ connection, you can download the Skype™ application for free, and this will guide you how to set up and even shows you how to make a test call.
 You will need a good connection, sound and picture for Skype™ to work at its best.

 - First, find a therapist who provides Skype™ therapy who you might like to make contact with; initial contact might be via the phone and/or email.
 They will guide you from there.
 A good place to find an insured and qualified therapist is via this website www.itsgoodtotalk.org.uk.
 The author would recommend only working with a member of a reputable counselling organisation, for example, the BACP has members register you can check here www.bacpregister.org.uk.

 - Most sessions last 50 minutes or an hour, people often work with therapists once a week.
 You should have a contract, this might include issues relating to confidentiality, payment, how long, how often and when you will make contact with each other.

 Author: Andrew Harvey www.CounsellingServiceNottingham.co.uk

-Declaration of interest: The author of this article is a BACP registered therapist and listed on the It’s Good To Talk Website, he provides SKYPE and face to face counselling.
+Declaration of interest: The author of this article is a BACP registered therapist and listed on the It’s Good To Talk Website, he provides SKYPE (and other online applications) and face to face counselling.